pksunkara/alpaca/README.md

   "license": "MIT", // License of the package
   "php": { // Required only if creating php api lib
-    "vendor": "pksunkara" // Packagist vendor name for the package }
+    "vendor": "pksunkara" // Packagist vendor name for the package },
+  "python": { // Optional when creating python api lib
+    "license": "MIT License" // Classifier of the license used for the module }
 }
 ```